Wildhoney/Webmonkey/README.md

 For other parameters you can type `webmonkey --help` at any time.

+### Strategy

+By default each action has an equal chance of being chosen at random to be run.
+However you can tweak this by passing the `--strategy` parameter which allows for a comma separated list of actions followed by how likely they are to be chosen &mdash; for example `--strategy clicker=10,reloader=0` would make clicker 10 times as likely to run than any other action &ndash; aside from reloader which will never run.

 ### Authenticating

 Oftentimes you'll want to authenticate before proceeding with the testing.
 In cases such as these `webmonkey` provides a hooks file where you export two optional functions &mdash; `create` and `destroy` &mdash; you can specify the location of the hooks file with the `--hooks` parameter.